 • haven’t responded to or can’t take other osteoporosis drugs

 Romosozumab does come with boxed warnings, which are the FDA’s most serious warnings.
-It may increase your risk of heart attack, stroke, and cardiovascular disease.
+It may increase your risk of heart attack, stroke, and heart disease.
 You shouldn’t take romosozumab if you’ve had a heart attack or stroke within the past year.

 Several medications that have hormone-like effects can be prescribed to treat osteoporosis.